-Previous credits include playing Sam in ABC’s Jack Irish and on stage, he played Poorna in Melbourne Talam – part of MTC’s 2017 Education Season – and Harry in The Way Out, for Red Stitch Actors’ Theatre.
-He was also in Spare Production’s Emma’s House Special and MTC’s A Long Way Home.
+Previous screen credits include playing Sam in ABC’s Jack Irish and on stage, he performed in Melbourne Talam – part of MTC’s 2017 Education Season; The Way Out, for Red Stitch Actors’ Theatre; Emma’s House Special, for Spare Productions; and A Long Way Home, for the MTC.

 In 2016, Sahil starred in his first major film production, The Colour of Darkness, which was written and directed by Girish Makwana and premiered at the 2016 Indian Film Festival Melbourne, and released Australia wide in May 2017.